Ironworks

-Historically, it is common that a community was built around the ironworks where the people living there was dependent on the ironworks to provide jobs and housing.
+Historically, it is common that a community was built around the ironworks where the people living there were dependent on the ironworks to provide jobs and housing.
 As the ironworks closed down (or was industrialised) these villages quite often went into decline and experienced negative economic growth.

 Varieties of ironworks

 Primary ironmaking

 Ironworks is used as an omnibus term covering works undertaking one or more iron-producing processes.
 Such processes or species of ironworks where they were undertaken include the following: